-In my insurance example, I can simply add the word homeowners to my search.
+In my insurance example, I can simply add the word robot to my search.

-I can get even more specific by putting quotation marks around the phrase, "homeowners insurance," in this case, BuzzSumo will only show me mentions of homeowners insurance, when the words occur together in this order.
+I can get even more specific by putting quotation marks around the phrase "artificial intelligence".
+In this case, BuzzSumo will only show me mentions of artificial intelligence, when the words occur together in this order.